2021 - 2022 Music Programs

 All Students participating in programs within Innovation Montessori in The Arts! are expected to meet the payment schedule provided by the program director.
 Failure to meet the due dates OR contact the director in advance can result in student’s removal from participation.
 However, no student will be denied participation due to a family’s inability to pay.
 Parents of any student with financial difficulty must contact the director by email in advance of any due date affected for an extension - communication is key!

 Students that are interested in most wind instruments will need to provide their own instrument via private rental or ownership.
 There are several music stores in the area which offer rentals - we have an account with Band Room which provides delivery and repairs directly to the school.
-Percussion instruments are provided (yearly fee to help maintain and repair).
-Some brass instruments are also available for rent through IMO - limited quantities, first come, first served (yearly fee to help maintain and repair, but less expensive than private rentals and very high quality).
+Percussion instruments are provided ($50 yearly instrument fee to help maintain and repair).
+A limited number of high quality Yamaha brass instruments are also available for rent through IMO - trumpet, mellophone, and baritone ($50 yearly instrument fee to help maintain and repair).